Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

   ncn-m001:~ #
   ```

-  As seen above, the pod fails the `podsecurity-subrule-baseline` policy as it uses hostPath volumes, uses additional capabilities, and allows privileged containers.
+  As seen above, the pod fails the `podsecurity-subrule-baseline` policy as it uses `hostPath` volumes, uses additional capabilities, and allows privileged containers.

 #### Exempting Pods from the PSS policy

   There are situations where certain pods cannot adhere to the Baseline policies due to their functionalities.
-Such resources can be exempted by using PolicyExceptions.
-From CSM v1.7, we have enabled PolicyExceptions in all namespaces so that they can be used for resources that are unable to adhere to the policies.
+Such resources can be exempted by using `PolicyExceptions`.
+From CSM 1.7,
+  we have enabled `PolicyExceptions` in all namespaces so that they can be used for resources that are unable to adhere to the policies.
   We have issued a set of exceptions in the `kyverno` namespace for such pods found within the CSM deployment.
-They can be seen using the command `kubectl get polex -n kyverno`.
+They can be seen using the command `kubectl get policyexception -n kyverno`.

-  There maybe further exceptions required if more pods are found to be violating the PSS policy.
-The Kyverno [documentation for PolicyExceptions](https://release-1-13-0.kyverno.io/docs/writing-policies/exceptions/) can be referred if any further exceptions are required.
-For example for the earlier policy report from `cray-ceph-csi-cephfs-nodeplugin`, the following PolicyException is added to allow the DaemonSet and its pods to use those resources:
+  If more pods are found to be violating the PSS Policy, more exceptions may be required.
+The Kyverno [documentation for `PolicyExceptions`](https://release-1-13-0.kyverno.io/docs/writing-policies/exceptions/)
+  can be referred if any further exceptions are required.
+For example for the earlier policy report from `cray-ceph-csi-cephfs-nodeplugin`, the following `PolicyException` is added to allow the DaemonSet and its pods to use those resources:

   ```yaml
   apiVersion: kyverno.io/v2